johnridesabike/johnridesabike.github.io/content/libraries/academic-library-student-support/index.md

 updated: 2018-12-19
 category: "Libraries"
 ---
-<p style="font-size:24px" class="alignwide"><em>Here, I walk through a hypothetical student project and explain how I, as an academic librarian, would assist throughout the whole process.
-This was originally written for my Academic Libraries class in the Spring of 2018. </em></p>
+*I walk through a hypothetical student project and explain how I, as an academic librarian, would assist throughout the whole process.
+This was originally written for my Academic Libraries class in the Spring of 2018.*

 Just as university students are encouraged to find creative solutions to research questions, librarians must also use creativity when aiding these students.
 In this report, we’ll examine the work of a hypothetical graduate student and how I, as an academic librarian, would be able to support their research process.